AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-54106-correcting-turkish-accented-product-sorting-issue.md

 ## Issue

-The sorting of products within categories by name is incorrect for turkish accented characters.
+The sorting of products within categories by name is incorrect for Turkish accented characters.

 <u>Steps to reproduce</u>:

 1. Log in to the [!UICONTROL admin panel].
-1. Create simple products named as follows and assign them to any category
+1. Create simple products named as follows and assign them to any category:

 * Name A
 * Name Ç